John J. O'Hara (politician): Career

 After graduating in 1908, O'Hara started practicing law in Menominee, Michigan immediately.
 O'Hara held a number of public offices, including the position of Menominee County prosecuting attorney from 1919 to 1920 and Menominee city attorney.
 O'Hara was a member of both the Michigan Bar Association and the American Bar Association.
 Before his time as Michigan Auditor General, O'Hara had 27 years of law experience in the Upper Peninsula of Michigan, where he gained a specialization in corporate and criminal practices.
-Upon the death of Michigan Auditor General John K. Stack Jr. in office, O'Hara was appointed to the position by Michigan Governor Frank Fitzgerald on January 21, 1935.
+Upon the death of Auditor General John K. Stack Jr. in office, O'Hara was appointed to the position by Governor Frank Fitzgerald on January 21, 1935.
 O'Hara was confirmed for the position on January 22, 1935.
 In 1936, O'Hara was not re-elected to the position.

 Personal life

 In August 1934, John J. O'Hara was widowed upon the death of his wife, Helen Doyle O'Hara.
 Together, they had four children, two daughters and two sons, including Michael D. O'Hara.
 At some point, John remarried to Nell Kaufman.
 John was a member of the Knights of Columbus, and served for two years as a state deputy for the order.
-John was also a member of the Elks.
+John was also a member of the Order of the Elks.